genicsblog/genicsblog.com/_drafts/whatsapp-api-node-express.md

 ## Testing the API

-In order to test our API, we first run it using `npm run dev`.
+In order to test our API, we first run it using the command `npm run dev`.
 That will open up a browser (if you've set `headless` to `false`)

-Running the server will give us the QR Code to authenticate because it's the first time.
+Running the server will give us the QR Code to authenticate because it's the first time you run it.
 So, you have to scan it through WhatsApp.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641642355849/9jDhG2-nd.png)